EdsonJohnSG/page/content/event/example/index.md

   icon_pack: fab
   name: Follow
   url: https://twitter.com/Edson_JohnSG
-location: Wowchemy HQ
+location: Aguascalientes Business Center
 projects:
-- example
+- Coparmex
 publishDate: "2017-01-01T00:00:00Z"
 slides: example
-summary: An example talk using Wowchemy's Markdown slides feature.
+summary: An talk about the importance of the education of the leaders' in Mexico for a positive impact in the country.
 tags: []
-title: Example Talk
+title: Preparation Talk
 url_code: ""
 url_pdf: ""
 url_slides: ""